oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Open the file **stockmanager-deployment.yaml**

   - Edit the line specifying the image to reflect *your* docker image location for the stockmanager.
-The example below shows the config if you chose *tg_repo* as the name, but of course you will have chosen something different !
+The example below shows the config if you chose *tg_repo* as the name, but of course you will have chosen something different!

 ```yaml
     spec: